owncloud/ios-legacy/user_manual/ios_app.rst

 You may also create Federation shares from your iOS app.
-If you are sharing files with ownCloud 9.x users, you can enter their username (auto-completion is supported for Federation sharing) and server URL in the User and Groups dialog to create a direct share; for example freda@example.com/owncloud.
+If you are sharing files with ownCloud 9.x users, you can enter their username (auto-completion is supported for Federation sharing) and server URL in the User and Groups dialog to create a Federation share; for example freda@example.com/owncloud.
 (The exact Federation share link is on every ownCloud user's Personal page in the ownCloud Web interface.)
+Please note that this is not yet fully-implemented in the iOS
-Your recipient will receive a notification asking if they wish to accept the share, and then all they have to do is click an "Accept" button.
+app: your recipient needs to use their ownCloud Web interface to receive the notification asking if they wish to accept the share, and then they must click an "Accept" button.

 .. image:: images/ios-sharing.png
    :alt: File sharing dialog.